brucou/xstate-interpreter/README.md

 import { applyPatch } from "json-patch-es6"
 import produce, { nothing } from "immer"

-const mergeOutputs = function (accOutputs, outputs) {
+// The machine may produce several outputs when transitioning, they have to be merged const mergeOutputs = function (accOutputs, outputs) {
   return (accOutputs || []).concat(outputs)
 };

-const jsonPatchReducer = (extendedState, extendedStateUpdateOperations) => {
+// The machine produces actions to update its extended state, the reducer executes those actions const jsonPatchReducer = (extendedState, extendedStateUpdateOperations) => {
   return applyPatch(extendedState, extendedStateUpdateOperations, false, false).newDocument;
 };